-Absolutely the best quality is obtained by the -fz=max mode, runs full anti-MD on all layers.
+Absolutely the best quality \for normal usage\ is obtained by the -fz=max mode, runs full anti-MD on all layers.

 There are even higher modes, DO NOT TRY TO USE THEM (--xpp=max or somesuch), unless you have more than 20 cores.
 I suggest using "-fx", "--fz" or "-fx=opt" or "-fz=opt", in this order of decreasing speed.
 If you are intrepid, only running 6 layers or less, and have a very fast computer, then you might try '-xpp=max' or just '--xpp' alone.
+The higher modes are generally more beneficial for layers > 4.
+For 4 layers, --fx is probably good enough to clean up the highs a little bit.

 I have a computer with 10 cores, and -fz=max is just barely tolerable, but I avoid it.
 If you need to clean the highs, then try -fz=plus.
+If you just want a generally more clean result than -fz (my own default), then use -fz=opt.